 Determination of Market Potential for Solar Energy Driven Alternative Air Conditioning Systems in India

 Energy demand in India will increase by a factor of 1.5 to 2.5 by 2030 and minimum energy consumption of 2.3 toe/year/cap is needed to achieve HDI of 0.9, where as, less than 10% of the potential solar energy is utilized till date, that needs to be accelerated.
-The demand for energy guzzlers, such as, air-conditioning units has increased from about 25 million units (MU) in 1998 to more than 40 MU in 2006.
+The demand for energy guzzlers, such as, air-conditioning units has increased from about 25 million units in 1998 to more than 40 million units of air-conditioning systems in 2006.
 About 115370 GWh of electricity was used in India to meet the air-condition and cooling demand in 2010-2011.
 It has increased by 40% in urban India and 21% in rural India by the year 2017.
 This is causing tremendous pressure on energy security and environment.

 This paper, supported with cases, derives market potential mapping technique for the use of solar energy in cooling systems applying Hierarchically Adjusted Model and Bass Model.
 The need of the hour is to develop user-friendly web portal to measure feasibility of installing Solar A.C. for Indian locations.

 Presented ByBinoy Choudhury

 Professor and Assistant Director AEE International Member Development